larrymyers/react-mini-router/README.md

 The complete browser build is 8.4kb minified and 3.1kb minified and gzipped.

+See the [example](./example) app for a complete solution that includes server side rendering and integrates with [Fluxxor](https://github.com/BinaryMuse/fluxxor) for Store/Dispatch functionality.

 ## Install

 If using CommonJS modules and browserify: